yukimotopress/start/index.md

 ```

 Great!
 It successfully built the package, and our 'binary' works.
 Since this is
-a feature-complete version of the gem, we should bump the version to 1.0.
+a feature-complete version of the gem, we should bump the version to 1.0 in

-Source - `lib/how_i_start/version.rb`:
+`lib/how_i_start/version.rb`:

 ``` ruby
 module HowIStart